Sovereign Harbour Residents Association banner

 April 2020.
 Following our earlier letter to the Sovereign Harbour Trust CIC, we wrote again in April 2020 asking for more details of the charges and for greater engagement with the residents, including SHRA having regular meetings with the CIC board.
 Click here to read SHRA's letter...

 February 2021.
-Despite appeals to local councillors and the MP who agree that the accounts should be made more transparent, this year's invoices are not a great improvement on last years.
-In the February 2021 edition of our newsletter, Waterlines, we show some of the results of work we have done to better show where the money goes (see below).
+Despite appeals to local councillors and the MP, who agree that the accounts should be made more transparent, this year's invoices are not a great improvement on last year's.
+In the February 2021 edition of our newsletter, Waterlines, we show some of the results of work we have done to show better where the money goes (see below).

 Sovereign Harbour Trust